dustlang/cargo/src/doc/src/reference/config.md

    config entries joined together.
 3. `build.rustflags` config value.

-Additional flags may also be passed with the [`cargo rustc`] command.
+Additional flags may also be passed with the [`payload rustc`] command.

 If the `--target` flag (or [`build.target`](#buildtarget)) is used, then the flags will only be passed to the compiler for the target.
 Things being built